hamalainenilmari/computer-graphics/assignment5/README.txt

 R1 Generating rays & ambient lighting (1.5p): done
 R2 Visualizing depth		          (  1p): done
 R3 Perspective camera		          (1.5p): done
-R4 Phong shading		      		  (  3p): not done
+R4 Phong shading		      		  (  3p): done
-R5 Plane intersection		          (  1p): not done
+R5 Plane intersection		          (  1p): done
-R6 Triangle intersection	          (1.5p): not done
+R6 Triangle intersection	          (1.5p): done
-R7 Shadows			      			  (1.5p): not done
+R7 Shadows			      			  (1.5p): done
-R8 Mirror reflection		          (1.5p): not done
+R8 Mirror reflection		          (1.5p): done
-R9 Antialiasing			              (  2p): not done
+R9 Antialiasing			              (  2p): done

 # Did you do any extra credit work?

 (Describe what you did and, if there was a substantial amount of work involved, how you did it.
 Also describe how to use/activate your extra features, if they are interactive.)

+no

 # Are there any known problems/bugs remaining in your code?

 (Please provide a list of the problems.
 If possible, describe what you think the cause is, how you have attempted to diagnose or fix the problem, and how you would attempt to diagnose or fix it if you had more time or motivation.
 This is important: we are more likely to assign partial credit if you help us understand what's going on.)

+the r9 pictures for low resolution are slightly different compared to the reference

 # Did you collaborate with anyone in the class?

 (Did you help others?
 Did others help you?
 Let us know who you talked to, and what sort of help you gave or received.)

+no

 # Any other comments you'd like to share about the assignment or the course so far?

 (Was the assignment too long?
 Too hard?
 Fun or boring?
 Did you learn something, or was it a total waste of time?
 Can we do something differently to help you learn?
 Please be brutally honest; we won't take it personally.)

+fun